kendoctor/doomtrain/README.md

 ### Hungry Phases

+Different phases will give different effects to the player.

 | Hungry Phase  | State In Percentage   | Effects               |
 |-------------- | --------------------  |---------------------  |
 | Stuffed       |   98%-100%            |    Moving Speed -, easy to raise weight |